Google employee claims artificial intelligence system is 'human and has emotions'

 "People very quickly become scared of it, that the computer program is going to be able to do everything, and this is just another instance of that," said Stone.

-A Google spokesperson told The Wall Street Journal these claims were taken seriously and analyzed, but no evidence was found to support that LaMBDA is sentient.
+A Google spokesperson told The Wall Street Journal these claims were taken seriously and analyzed, but no evidence was found to support that LaMDA is sentient.

 "What is happening in the world of artificial intelligence is incredibly exciting.
 There's some very impressive developments and a lot of great progress, but that's certainly, you know, far from anything that caused you to lose sleep over it," said Stone